rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 specifies the test to be applied on the backtrace.
 In this case, the `{X}` indicates that there must be *some* function on the backtrace that meets the regular expression `X`.
-In this case, that regex is just the name of the fn we want (in fact, it's a subset of the name;
+In this case, that regex is just the name of the function we want (in fact, it's a subset of the name;
 the full name includes a bunch of other stuff, like the module path).
 In this mode, perf-focus just prints out the percentage of samples where `do_mir_borrowck` was on the stack: in this case, 29%.